 The Government has strengthened its social safety net over the last decade by investing heavily in education, healthcare, housing, employment and retirement adequacy for Singaporeans.
+During COVID-19, the Government introduced many additional support schemes to further strengthen the social safety net during this extraordinary time.
 There are broad-based schemes and subsidies that benefit many, while a network of government and community agencies provides targeted assistance for low-income and vulnerable groups who need additional help.
-Within these multiple layers of assistance, the Community Care Endowment Fund ("ComCare Fund") plays the role of supporting low-income households with their living expenses.
+Within these multiple layers of assistance, the Community Care Endowment Fund ("ComCare Fund") continues to play a critical role in supporting low-income households with their living expenses.